MaastrichtU-IDS/translator-openpredict/docs/dev/README.md

 * Or start just the virtuoso triplestore to **develop locally**:

-Set the environment variable for Virtuoso:
+Set the environment variable for Virtuoso in your terminal:

 ```bash
 export SPARQL_USER: dba